defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 #define SwizzleClassSelectorWithBlock_End );}
 {% endhighlight %}

+To emphasize that the `IMP`-swizzling macros set the new implementation variable, the corresponding macro parameter needs to be adorned with an ampersand.

-Note that block swizzling is made using a pair of macros.
-This avoids blocks parameters, which do not work so well with macros:
+Block-swizzling, on the other hand, has been turned into a pair of macros.
+This avoids block parameters, which do not work well with macros:

-* Macro expansion of a block turns it into a single line, confusing the debugger
+* Macro expansion of a block turns the block implementation into a single line, confusing the debugger
-* The block can contain commas, confusing identification of macro arguments.
-This can be circumvented by enclosing the block within parentheses, though I find it ugly
+* A block can contain commas, preventing correct macro argument detection (this can be avoided by enclosing the blocks within parentheses, though)

+Moreover, the block-swizzling macros declare a hidden scope where the selector `_cmd` and original implementation `_imp` are immediately available.

-## Usage
+## Example of use

 The two previous examples can now be rewritten as follows:

 {% highlight objective-c %}
 @implementation UILabel (SwizzlingExamples)

+// Function pointers and static functions, as defined above

 + (void)load
 {